A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Our Algorithm:

 \end{thm}

-As $k$ increases, \cref{eq:lightonscore-regret} shows that the regret bound scales as $O(\frac{1}{\gamma}) = O(k+1)$, whereas \cref{eq:lightonscore-time} indicates that the total runtime spent on Mahalanobis projections decreases as $O(N) = O(\frac{1}{k-1})$.
-Choosing $k = 2$ therefore yields a favorable regret-efficiency trade-off: the regret bound grows by at most a factor of $\frac{3}{2}$, while the number of projections is substantially reduced.
-This suggests that \lightonscore already achieves a significant improvement over standard ONS in terms of computational efficiency without sacrificing regret guarantees.
-However, as discussed below, \lightonscore actually suffers from an improper learning issue.
+\paragraph{Trade-off of the deferral coefficient $k$.} When $k$ increases, the regret bound in~\cref{eq:lightonscore-regret} grows as $O(\frac{1}{\gamma}) = O(k+1)$, whereas the time spent on Mahalanobis projections in~\cref{eq:lightonscore-time} decreases as $O(N) = O(\frac{1}{k-1})$.
+With $k = 2$, \lightonscore already achieves a significant runtime improvement over ONS without sacrificing the optimal regret.
+Specifically, the regret bound grows by at most a factor of $\frac{3}{2}$, while the number of projections is substantially reduced from $O(T)$ to $O(\sqrt{T})$.

-\paragraph{Improper Learning Issue.} However, our \lightonscore algorithm falls in the scope of \emph{improper learning}~\citep{shaishaiuml}, as the algorithm's decisions $\x_t \in \tilde{\XX} \supset \XX$ may reside beyond the domain while the comparator $\u \in \XX$ is strictly constrained to the domain.
-The core algorithm requires additional assumptions that the Lipschitzness and exp-concavity of the loss functions extend to the enlarged domain $\tilde{\XX}$.
-Vitally, such additional assumptions suppress the theoretical performance limits of its proper counterparts.
-A notable illustration is online logistic regression, where an improper learner achieves regret bounds $O(d \log(GT))$~\citep{COLT18:improper-LR}, while proper learners are limited to a regret lower bound $\Omega(d \rme^G \log T)$~\citep{COLT14:LR}.
+\paragraph{Improper learning issue.} Unfortunately, \lightonscore falls in the scope of \emph{improper learning} \citep{shaishaiuml}, as the algorithm's decisions $\x_t \in \tilde{\XX}_k \supset \XX$ may reside beyond the domain while the comparator $\u \in \XX$ is strictly constrained to the domain.
+Moreover, \lightonscore requires additional assumptions that the Lipschitzness and exp-concavity of the loss functions extend to the expanded domain $\tilde{\XX}_k$.
+Vitally, improper learning suppresses the theoretical performance limits of its proper counterparts.
+A notable illustration is online logistic regression, where an improper learner achieves the regret bound of $O(d \log(GT))$~\citep{COLT18:improper-LR}, while proper learners are limited to a regret lower bound of $\Omega(d \rme^G \log T)$~\citep{COLT14:LR}.

-In the next subsection, we build upon \lightonscore to develop a learning algorithm for OXO that achieves efficient updates and optimal regret, while guaranteeing that all decisions remain within the domain $\mathcal{X}$.